Morgan & Morgan: Lawsuits

 Morgan & Morgan filed a class action lawsuit regarding the Equifax data breach that occurred in 2017.

+In 2009, Morgan & Morgan represented Charles Marvin Moore of Altamonte Springs, Florida, who filed a wrongful death claim against Shoot Straight gun range in Casselberry, Florida, after his former wife shot and killed their son Mitchell inside the shooting range, despite the woman being banned from accessing firearms due to past hospitalizations under the Baker Act.
+After Moore dropped the wrongful-death suit in January 2010, he filed a separate legal action in May 2011 against Morgan & Morgan and former firm attorney Carolyn M. Salzmann, alleging that the case had been dismissed with prejudice and seeking $15,000 in damages.
+Morgan & Morgan stated that Salzmann was no longer employed by the firm and that it had separately sued her over money it alleged she owed the firm.

-In 2018, a class-action lawsuit was initiated against Exactis by law firms Morgan & Morgan, DiCello Levitt & Casey, and Robbins Geller Rudman & Dowd, following a data breach that allegedly impacted approximately 230 million Americans and 110 million businesses.
+In 2018, the firm, along with co-counsels DiCello Levitt & Casey, and Robbins Geller Rudman & Dowd, filed a lawsuit following a data breach that allegedly affected approximately 230 million Americans and 110 million businesses.

-After Morgan & Morgan filed a lawsuit, Florida-based Healogics Inc. agreed to pay $22.51 million to settle False Claims Act allegations that it knowingly billed Medicare for unnecessary services for its patients.
-The case was settled in 2018.
+In a case brought by Morgan & Morgan, Florida-based Healogics Inc. agreed in 2018 to pay $22.51 million to settle False Claims Act allegations that it knowingly billed Medicare for medically unnecessary services.

-Morgan & Morgan represented several victims of the Sand Blaster roller coaster crash that occurred on June 15, 2018, on the Daytona Beach Boardwalk, when the roller coaster derailed.
+The firm represented several victims of the Sand Blaster roller coaster derailment on June 15, 2018, at the Daytona Beach Boardwalk.

-Morgan & Morgan was among the law firms acting on behalf of the plaintiffs in the 2015 California gas leak case.
+It was among the law firms acting on behalf of the plaintiffs in the 2015 California gas leak case.

-The case Bethenny Frankel vs TikTok Inc was filed on October 6, 2022, with the U.S. District Court for the Southern District of New York after Frankel learned that "her images and video content were being used to sell counterfeit products".
-The basis for the lawsuit was the technology of TikTok, owned by the Chinese company ByteDance, that allowed users to create fake images and videos where Bethenny Frankel appeared promoting various goods and services in violation of Frankel's right of publicity.
+On October 6, 2022, Bethenny Frankel filed suit against TikTok Inc. in the U.S. District Court for the Southern District of New York after Frankel learned that her images and video content were being used to sell counterfeit products.
+The lawsuit focused on TikTok's technology, owned by the Chinese company ByteDance, which allowed users to create fake images and videos in which Bethenny Frankel appeared promoting various goods and services in violation of Frankel's right of publicity.

-Subsequent to a mass shooting incident at Walmart Supercenter in Virginia, aggrieved employees brought forth two lawsuits against the retail corporation, each seeking $50 million in damages.
-The lawsuit was filed by Morgan & Morgan.
+Following a mass shooting incident at a Walmart Supercenter attorneys from the Morgan & Morgan filed two lawsuits on behalf of employees against Walmart, each seeking $50 million in damages.

-Morgan & Morgan filed a lawsuit regarding the 2023 Ohio train derailment.
+The firm filed a lawsuit arising from the 2023 Ohio train derailment.